mjansons/mjansons/README.md

 ### 💼 Professional Background
 - Experience in team leadership and service management across diverse cultural settings.
-- Built and managed customer support teams, fostering adaptability and efficiency.
 - Passionate about optimizing services with innovative solutions and feedback-driven improvements.
+- Built and managed support teams, fostering adaptability and efficiency.

 ---